Close Menu

 OUR ATTORNEYS WILL ANSWER YOUR SSI QUESTIONS

 If you want to win SSI benefits, then you need to take the first step and call us now.
 Hire our experienced team of attorneys to help you with your case.
 Your child will need to go to the doctor or another treating medical source to prove they deserve benefits.
 If they have Diabetes Type 1, then it is best that they see an endocrinologist.
-Learn more about endocrine conditions and SSD benefits.
+Learn about endocrine conditions and SSD benefits.

 Medical records are the information we will need to prove to the SSA that your child meets SSA’s rules.
 Don’t worry.
 Your job is to take your child to the doctor and get treatment for Diabetes Type 1.
 We will help you collect the medical records you need to prove you deserve SSI benefits.
+You can learn if your child can get benefits based on your earnings record.

 HOW TO WIN SSI BENEFITS WITH DIABETES TYPE 1